Coalitions in Repeated Games: Appendix

-By \cref{Assumption-Bounded}, the convention $\sigma$ has bounded continuation value.
-We establish, in \cref{lemma:coalition bounded wlog} in the Supplementary Appendix that if coalition $C$ has a profitable multi-shot deviation, that it also has a profitable multi-shot deviation $\sigma'$ in which $\big\{ \sum_{i\in C} U_i (h | {\sigma}' ): h\in \History \big \}$ is also bounded.
-Thus, the hypothetical player $C$ faces a decision tree with bounded values and given discounting, the standard one-shot deviation principle applies.
-Therefore, there exists a history $\hat{h} \in \History$ such that
+By \cref{Assumption-Bounded}, the plan $\sigma$ has bounded continuation values.
+Moreover, as proven in \cref{lemma:coalition bounded wlog} in the Supplementary Appendix, it is without loss to assume that the blocking plan $(\alpha,\beta)$ also has bounded continuation values.
+Treating coalition $C$ a fictitious player whose payoff is the sum of those of its members, we can see that $C$ faces a decision tree with bounded values.
+Applying the standard one-shot deviation principle to the fictitious player $C$ yields the existence of $\hat{h}\in \historiesTU$ such that such that

+If $C \in \sincoal$, we have already shown that $\sigma$ is not a PCE, which completes the proof.
+If instead $C \in \seccoal$, showing that $C$ can profitably block $\sigma$ at $\hat{h}$ amounts to showing that the total payoff can be divided so that every member of $C$ is made better off.